Events in Wales

 - Gemau Cymru, a multi sport event for the young athletes

-- British Speedway, Principality Stadium, Cardiff
+- 21 July - Adrian Flux British FIM Speedway Grand Prix, Principality Stadium, Cardiff

-- Royal Welsh Show in Builth Wells, Britain’s most popular agricultural show
+- 23 - 26 July - Royal Welsh Show in Builth Wells, Britain’s most popular agricultural show

-- National Eisteddfod of Wales, this cultural gathering is dedicated to Welsh, Britain’s oldest living language but non-Welsh speakers are very welcome
+- 3 - 11 August - National Eisteddfod of Wales, this cultural gathering is dedicated to Welsh, Britain’s oldest living language but non-Welsh speakers are very welcome

-- The Anglesey Agricultural Show another great agricultural show
+- 14 - 15 August The Anglesey Agricultural Show another great agricultural show

-- Green Man Festival is an alternative 3 day folk festival in the Brecon Beacons
+- 16 - 19 August - Green Man Festival is an alternative 3 day folk festival in the Brecon Beacons

-- World Bog Snorkelling Championship in Llanwrtyd Wells, competitors snorkel the length of a peaty murky trench in a Mid Wales bog
+- 26 August - World Bog Snorkelling Championship in Llanwrtyd Wells, competitors snorkel the length of a peaty murky trench in a Mid Wales bog

 - Swn Festival in Cardiff, a 3 day music festival showcasing the best of new music coming in and out of Wales

-- Iris Prize Festival Cardiff’s International LGBT short film prize
+- 9 - 14 October Iris Prize Festival Cardiff’s International LGBT short film prize

 - Snowdonia Walking Festival